What is Place Value in maths?

 Your students will thank you later.

 The first place to start is to determine your student's current level of maths understanding.
-Have they conquered Place Value?
+Have they conquered place value?
 Do they know addition and subtraction without finger counting?
 Can they easily multiply and divide?
+And how about fractions and more advanced maths concept?

 There's an easy way to answer all those questions.
 You can take our free diagnostic test with your student to determine what they know and what they don't know.
 It's all online and very accessible to students.